 Make sure antenna is in "UP" position.
 Pull down on directional handle with both hands until it disengages ceiling plate and rotate for best picture and sound on television set.

 Lowering Antenna to Travel Position

 Rotate antenna until pointer on directional handle aligns with pointer on ceiling plate.
-Turn elevating crank in the "Down" direction until resistance is
+Turn elevating crank in the "Down" direction until resistance is noted.
+Antenna is now locked in travel position.

-Raising Antenna